 Are you a teen who likes to write poems, stories, novels, or screenplays?

 Want to find out more about our teen programs?
-Join our YAWP mailing list for all the latest news, and read teen fellow Ruth Ballard's blog on the GrubDaily about why Grub's teen programs are so important to her.
+Join our YAWP mailing list for all the latest news, and read former teen fellow Ruth Ballard's blog on the GrubDaily about why Grub's teen programs have been so important to young writers like her.

-GrubStreet throws open its doors one Saturday each month, offering FREE creative writing workshops on different topics each time: poetry, fiction, memoir, slam poetry, songwriting, playwriting, and much more!
+GrubStreet throws its doors open during one Saturday each month, offering FREE creative writing workshops on a variety of topics each time: poetry, fiction, memoir, slam poetry, songwriting, playwriting, and much more!
 Learn more.

-In our intensive 6-week and weeklong camps, students read and discuss published short stories and poems, do writing exercies, workshop each other's writing, and talk about craft (the tools and techinques in poetry and fiction) and the writing process.
+In our intensive 6-week and weeklong camps, students read and discuss published short stories and poems, complete writing exercies, workshop each other's writing, and talk about craft (the tools and techinques in poetry and fiction) alomgside the writing process.
 Scholarships available.

-For the fifth year in a row, GrubStreet formed its own high school slam poetry team to compete in the 2017 Louder Than A Bomb slam poetry competition.
+For the fifth year in a row, GrubStreet has formed its own slam poetry team to compete in the 2017 Louder Than A Bomb slam poetry competition.
 To be a part of 2017's slam team, please check out the audition details here.